Some instructions in the Bible are long and detailed. Others are remarkably short yet carry enormous spiritual weight.

 The Power of Small Acts of Kindness

-Even simple gestures—a smile, encouragement, or helping hand—can reflect God’s love in a powerful way.
+Even simple gestures—a smile, encouragement or helping hand—can reflect God’s love in a powerful way.

 Standing Firm in Love During Conflict

 True love doesn’t avoid hard conversations or challenges.
-Instead, it seeks peace, reconciliation, and truth while still showing compassion.
+Instead, it seeks peace, reconciliation and truth while still showing compassion.

-The Eternal Significance of Living in Love
+Eternal Significance of Living in Love

 Living out 1 Corinthians 16:14 carries eternal weight because love is central to God’s kingdom.